thompsons1234/remote-pay-android-go/README.md

       * TipAdjustAuthResponse - formerly AuthTipAdjustResponse
     * Removed
       * ConfigErrorResponse - These are now processed as normal operation responses
-* All Response Messages now return success(boolean), result, reason and message
+* All Response Messages now contain success(boolean), result, reason and message
 * voidPayment operation fix to verify connection status and check for void request acknowledgement from the Clover device prior to issuing a successful response
 * Added DefaultCloverConnectorListener, which automatically accepts signature if a verify